voidberg-archive/ngCompletr/README.md

 ngCompletr
 ==========

 A simple but powerful AngularJS directive that allows you to quickly create autocomplete boxes that pull data either from a server or local variable.
+It started as a rewrite of `angucomplete`.

-###Key Features
+## Key Features

 * Show just a title, a title and a description or a title, description and image in your autocomplete list
 * Deliberately minimally styled so you can customise it to your heart's content!
 * Reads JSON data and allows you to specify which fields to use for display
 * Simple setup - e.g. to pull data from a server, just set the url parameter

-### Getting Started
+## Getting Started
 Download the code, and include the minified ngCompletr.js file in your page.
+Optionally add the css.
 Then add the ngCompletr module to your Angular App file, e.g.
 ```html
 var app = angular.module('app', ["ngCompletr"]);
 ```

-### Usage
+## Usage

 ```html
 <ng-completr